The Influence of Market Dynamics on Retail Investor Attention. 2023. UCL Journal of Economics 2(1), 36–64.

 Abstract: We study whether Algorithmic Market Makers using Q-learning produce competitive or supra-competitive prices in a quote-driven asset market.
 We show, through simulations and analytically, that the result depends on the way the algorithm is set up.
 A basic Q-learning algorithm leads to loss-free prices and is, therefore, not fit for trade.
 Carefully choosing the exploration and learning parameters leads to less extreme prices, but still far away from the competitive ones.
 When we endow the algorithm with a basic understanding of the market and basic information about outstanding quotes, the Q-learning algorithms produce competitive prices.

-Unravelling the Influence of Retail Investors on Liquidity and Volatility in UK Markets.
-UCL BSc Economics Dissertation.
+Unravelling the Influence of Retail Investors on Liquidity and Volatility in UK Markets UCL BSc Economics Dissertation.
 [Draft (April 2023)]

 Abstract: Retail investor presence has been growing in UK markets over the past decade and does not seem likely to fade anytime soon.
 With the changes in the investing landscape and the boom in investors during the pandemic, it seems necessary to re-evaluate their impact on UK markets.
 This paper analyses the impact of retail investors on liquidity and volatility using pricing data on the UK FTSE 100 index, website traffic analysis to trading platforms, and the Google Search Volume Index.
 Overall, I find that retail investing activity contributes to increased stock volatility, particularly for stocks that are more well-known, such as consumer staples and consumer discretionary; they have a positive, but lower than average, impact on financial stocks.
 I find that these investors had an increased impact on volatility during the pandemic, with this effect remaining in place post-COVID.
 There is some evidence to suggest that increased investor attention increases liquidity the following week.